RediSearch/RediSearch/docs/docs/administration/overview.md

 Highlighting allows users to only the relevant portions of document matching a search query returned as a result.
 This allows users to quickly see how a document relates to their query, with the search terms highlighted, usually in bold letters.

-Search and Query implements high performance highlighting and summarization algorithms, with the following API:
+Redis Stack implements high performance highlighting and summarization algorithms, with the following API:

 ```
 FT.SEARCH ...